 I agreed to meet him back at the store and when he arrived he handed me my wallet and then said he needed to get going as he really needed that job.

 I gave him $100 and he looked at me and, with tears streaming down his cheeks, said thank you and walked away.

 As I got into my car I realized it really didn’t matter if he was indeed the person who had found my wallet and had taken the few dollars that had been inside of it.
 If, in fact, that he was that person, he clearly needed that money far more than I did.

 He didn’t have to call me to return the wallet and at no point did he ask me for anything.

 I know nothing of this man nor his background but there was a time in my life, more than 20 years ago when due to a respiratory illness I was unable to work and I too lived on the streets for several months.

 Fortunately I have never been much of a drinker and have never experimented with any drugs and so I did not spiral down into the depths of hell where many of these folks end up.

-Even then I had a far greater awareness of my choices than most of these folks have and I am convinced that experience helped shape me into becoming who I am today.
+Even then I had a far greater awareness of my choices than most of these folk have and I am convinced that experience helped shape me into becoming who I am today.

 My spirits have been lifted enormously not by getting my wallet back, but by meeting a person whose life is very obviously extremely difficult and yet who found it in himself to do the right thing with no expectation of reward.